-Although the homeowner will not be charged a new construction fee, the relocation of a house will be treated as a new construction application.
+Although the homeowner will not be charged a new construction fee, the relocation of a house will be treated as a New Construction application.
 The applicant must contact the ARC Coordinator to begin this review process.

-Pile driving, material deliveries or other construction activity is not permitted without written final approval by the ARC, a site management meeting with the ARC Coordinator and an executed Preconstruction Site Management Compliance Form.
+Pile driving, material deliveries or other construction activity is not permitted without written final approval by the ARC, a site management meeting with the ARC Coordinator or ARC Specialist and an executed Pre-construction Site Management Compliance Form.